Deep Dive Episode 128 – Can States Trump Interstate Commerce?

 James Coleman: I was only going to say thank you so much.
 This has been a fascinating conversation, so thanks so much to Jonathan and Donald.

 Jonathan Adler: Yes, thank you everyone.
 And thank you to the audience as well.

 Micah Wallen: Wonderful.
 We are very grateful to all of our speakers for their time and expertise today.
 We welcome listener feedback from listeners by email at firstname.lastname@example.org.

 Thank you all for joining us.
 We are adjourned.

-Johan Verheij Memorial Professor of Law, Director of the Center for Business Law & Regulation
+Johan Verheij Memorial Professor of Law and Director, Coleman P. Burke Center for Environmental Law

 Case Western Reserve University School of Law

 Southern Methodist University Dedman School of Law

 Professor of Law and Deputy Executive Director, Law and Economics Center